jozefnagy/Jokes-Generator/README.md

 # Additional Info

-**DO NOT NAME FILE AS MAIN.PY!!!
+**DO NOT NAME TRANSLATION FILE AS MAIN.PY!!!
 Use your country code instead.
 For example: en.py.
 Thank you for understanding.**